krodik/PlaygroundE/README.md

 ### Step 2:

 Open Unity and sign in with a Unity account or skip that step.
-Then click "OPEN" in the Unity interface and select the unzipped folder
+Then click "OPEN" in the Unity interface.
-"PlaygroundE".

 ![2](ReadmeImage/2.jpg "2")

+Select the unzipped folder "PlaygroundE".

 ![3](ReadmeImage/3.png "3")